pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/index.rst

 A datum is a unit of computation that Pachyderm processes and that defines how data is written to output files.
-Depending on the expected result, you can represent each dataset as a smaller subset of data.
+Depending on the results that you want to achieve, you can represent each dataset as a smaller subset of data.
 You can configure a whole input repository to be one datum, each filesystem object in the root directory to be a separate datum, filesystem objects in the subdirectories to be separate datums, and so on.
-Datums affect how Pachyderm distributes processing workloads among underlying compute nodes and are instrumental in optimizing your configuration for best performance.
+Datums affect how Pachyderm distributes processing workloads among underlying Pachyderm workers and are instrumental in optimizing your configuration for best performance.

 Pachyderm takes each datum and processes them in isolation on one of